 Each month we will read a selected book and discuss it.
 Fr.
 Miller will act as moderator for our discussions.

+Children ages 3-12 will be divided into three classes based upon age.
 The 3-5 year olds will begin the year studying the Ten Commandments, the Lord’s Prayer, and the canticles that are sung during Mass each week.
 Our lesson will consist of previewing the Gospel Lesson for that Sunday beginning in Advent.
 We will travel throughout the church calendar, learning each season and its associated color.
-It will be taught by Trish Miller and she will be assisted by Annie Miller.

-Christian Formation for the grade school class (ages 6 and up) will focus on the Ten Commandments, especially on what they teach us about God and how they form our Christian lives.
+Christian Formation for children ages 6-8 will focus on the Ten Commandments, especially on what they teach us about God and how they form our Christian lives.
 Starting in Advent we will examine the life of our Lord Jesus Christ in the gospel accounts and how he calls us to be his followers.

-Christian Formation for the adult class will study books of the Bible exegetically.
-If you have any questions, please see Fr.
-Paul!
+Christian Formation for the adult class will study the Book of Daniel.
+If you have questions, please contact Seminarian Ian Jarrells.

 What is Anglicanism?
 (Catechesis)